โ† Back to Home

 Current Status

-• Patent filed: USPTO application for the system and method of automated decision extraction, semantic indexing, and conflict detection using LLM-powered analysis and vector similarity search (2025)
+• IP protected: System and method of automated decision extraction, cross-tool relationship detection, and drift prevention using LLM-powered analysis and vector similarity search

-• Founder domain expertise: Direct experience with Decision Amnesia across multiple engineering organizations
+• Founder domain expertise: Direct experience with decision drift across multiple engineering organizations

 References